Spoed

-Spoed is a Belgian action drama TV series produced in the Dutch language in Belgium since 2000.
-The series is also shown on both Flemish/Belgian TV and Dutch TV.
+Spoed (Dutch: Emergency) was a Belgian hospital drama TV series produced in the Dutch language in Belgium between 2000 and 2008.
+The series was broadcast on both Flemish/Belgian and Dutch TV.
 The series is directed by Johan Thiels and Guy Thys.
-The series has produced 217 episodes to date.
+It produced 217 episodes across 11 seasons.

 It may be compared to the American TV programs ER or Chicago Hope.